About

 • Current Home: Arlington, Texas, smack-dab between Fort Worth and Dallas

-• Faith: I am a Christ-follower with Reformed tendencies who is now uncomfortable with the political reputation evangelicals have given to the "E" word
+• Faith: I am a Christ-follower with Reformed tendencies who refutes the political reputation evangelicals have given the "E" word

 • Education: Some architecture, a dab of journalism, a degree in sociology, and a little grad school in urban planning; all of which makes me uniquely qualified for, well... not very much

-• Family: Single, never-married, no kids; with relatives in Texas, Michigan, Tennessee, Wisconsin, Maine, and Finland
+• Family: Single, never-married, no kids; with relatives in Texas, Michigan, Tennessee, Wisconsin, Indiana, Maine, and Finland